 where

 is the mean variance of the sensor noise.
-We derive an expression for the instantaneous variance $\gamma_{u,s}^2(x,t_k)$ in Section \ref{sec:measNoise}.
+We derive an expression for the instantaneous variance $\gamma_{u,s}^2(x,t)$ in Section \ref{sec:measNoise}.
 Notice from equation \eqref{eq:varDecom} that the variance of $y_u(x,t)$ is due to turbulent fluctuations and sensor noise $\epsilon_{u,s}(x,t)$.
-The former is a variation caused by turbulence and inherent to the RV $u(x)$ whereas the latter is due to inaccuracy in sensors and further contributes to the uncertainty of the mean velocity component measurement $y_u(x)$.
+The former is a variation caused by turbulence and inherent to the RV $u(x)$ whereas the latter is due to the inaccuracy in sensors and further contributes to the uncertainty in $y_u(x)$.